RQ-Wu/LAMP/README.md

 ## Citation
 If you find our repo useful for your research, please cite us:
 ```
-@artical{wu2024lamp,
+@inproceedings{wu2024lamp,
-    title={LAMP: Learn A Motion Pattern for Few-Shot Video Generation},
+      title={AMP: Learn A Motion Pattern for Few-Shot Video Generation},
-    author={Wu, Ruiqi and and Chen, Liangyu and Yang, Tong and Guo, Chunle and Li, Chongyi and Zhang, Xiangyu},
+      author={Wu, Ruiqi and Chen, Liangyu and Yang, Tong and Guo, Chunle and Li, Chongyi and Zhang, Xiangyu},
-    journal={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+      booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
       year={2024}
 ```

 ## License